SixdegreeLab/MasteringChainAnalytics/en/ch17/ch17-mev-analysis-uniswap.md

 ## What is MEV?

 The concept of MEV (miner-extractable value) first appeared in the Flashboy 2.0 article in 2019, referring to the additional profit that miners can obtain by including, reordering, inserting, or ignoring transactions.
-With the development of blockchain and on-chain research activities in recent years, MEV has now extended to maximal extractable value.
+With the development of blockchain and Onchain research activities in recent years, MEV has now extended to maximal extractable value.

-Visually through data, as shown in the following figure, the MEV profit obtained through arbitrage reached $1.44 million in the past 30 days, which is during a bear market with relatively low trading volume.
+Visually through data, as shown in the following figure, the MEV profit obtained through arbitrage reached $1.44 million in the past 30 days, during a bear market with relatively low trading volume.
 The previous market turmoil brought about by the FTX crash incident was just a [bull market for MEV](https://twitter.com/lviswang/status/1591664260987641856?s=20&t=YPM1Qwt_-K8IJGHxxu2gnA), where intense price fluctuations led to an explosion of arbitrage and liquidation opportunities, generating $5 million in arbitrage income in just 7 days.
-Therefore, MEV is always accompanying the market, and ordinary users may not want to but can't avoid being passively involved in this corner of the dark forest.
+Therefore, MEV is always accompanying the market although ordinary users may not want to, they can't avoid being passively involved in this corner of the dark forest.
 At least, we should roughly understand what MEV is all about.

 ![ep_mev_ov.jpg](img/ep_mev_ov.jpg)

-Ethereum is the most active mainnet with the richest on-chain activities.
+Ethereum is the most active mainnet with the richest Onchain activities.
 Let's discuss a few prerequisites for the birth of MEV on Ethereum:

 1. The Gas mechanism of Ethereum is essentially an auction mechanism, where the highest bidder wins, and the transactions are designed to be sequential.
 That is, miners/validators will package the transactions with the highest gas first to maximize profits.
-This is one of the reasons for the high gas fees and congestion on Ethereum, and it also makes MEV possible: once a profitable transaction is found, it can be executed first by bribing miners (raising gas).
+This is one of the reasons for the high gas fees and congestion on Ethereum and it also makes MEV possible: once a profitable transaction is found, it can be executed first by bribing miners (raising gas).

 2. The design of the blockchain memory pool (Mempool).
 All transactions sent out need to temporarily enter the memory pool, rather than being packaged directly by miners.
 The memory pool is filled with pending transactions and is public, which means anyone can monitor every transaction and every function call in the memory pool, providing attackers with the conditions to monitor transactions.

 ![mempool.jpg](img/mempool.jpg)

-3. According to [Etherscan](https://etherscan.io/blocks) data, after the POS merge, the block production time is fixed at 12 seconds, before the POS merge, it was around 13.5 seconds.
+3. According to [Etherscan](https://etherscan.io/blocks) data, after the POS merge, the block production time is fixed at 12 seconds; before the POS merge, it was around 13.5 seconds.
 The longer block production time, which is considered for the safety of node synchronization, also provides attackers with execution time.

-In summary, **MEV attackers can see all pending transactions in the public mempool, have ample time to rehearse to see if the transaction can bring profits, if they determine that it is profitable, they can raise the gas fee to achieve the effect of priority execution, thus stealing others' benefits.**
+In summary, **MEV attackers can see all pending transactions in the public mempool and have ample time to rehearse to see if the transaction can bring profits.
+If they determine that it is profitable, they can raise the gas fee to achieve the effect of priority execution, thus stealing others' benefits.**

 ![mev_process.jpg](img/mev_process.jpg)

-Here's an interesting question, shouldn't Solana, which has no mempool and fast block production speed, have no MEV?
+Here's an interesting question - shouldn't Solana, which has no mempool and fast block production speed, have no MEV?
 In fact, Solana also has MEV, but let's just discuss MEV on Ethereum for now.

 So who are the beneficiaries of MEV?

 Firstly, miners/validators win passively.
-The competition between buyers maximizes the income of sellers, and the block space market is no exception; Secondly, the initiators of MEV attacks benefit, which is obvious.
+The competition between buyers maximizes the income of sellers and the block space market is no exception; Secondly, the initiators of MEV attacks benefit, which is obvious.
 Can miners/validators get involved in MEV themselves?
 The answer is certainly yes.
 The optimal situation is that the miner/validator launches an MEV transaction exactly when they are producing a block.
 However, in practice, the chance of this happening is really low.
 The occurrence of MEV also depends somewhat on luck.
 A lucky validator may produce a block containing a large amount of MEV, while an unlucky one may not have any at all.
 According to the results of the calculation in the article [Post-Merge MEV: Modelling Validator Returns](https://pintail.xyz/posts/post-merge-mev/), some validators have hardly received any MEV in a year, while the annual return rate of some validators is far more than 100%.
 On average, MEV brings an additional 1.5% - 3% annual return to validators.
 Including block rewards, the median annual return rate for validators is roughly 6.1% to 7.6% (based on datasets from the MEV "off-peak" and "peak" periods).

 ## The Extraction Process of MEV